 Hunter Writers Centre Inc. is a not-for-profit, incorporated organisation

-devoted to engaging, educating and employing aspiring and established writers in the Hunter region of New South Wales.
+devoted to engaging, educating and employing aspiring and established writers of the Hunter region of New South Wales.

 Megan taught secondary English for thirty years in the Hunter and worked as a tutor in the School of Education at the University of Newcastle.
 She values the Hunter Writers Centre's strong contribution to the cultural life of the Hunter region.